baleada/docs/src/prose/meta.md

 All Baleada packages are bundled by Rollup.

 UI logic, composition functions, and components are bundled as ES modules.
 Configuration utilities are bundled as ES modules and Common JS modules.

+All bundles include a `.d.ts` file with all exported types.

 The one exception is [Baleada Logic](/docs/logic).
 It's the biggest UI logic tool Baleada offers, and it's primarily designed to run in the browser, but certain exports from that package are useful in a non-browser environment, so Baleada Logic includes a Common JS bundle as well.